 Lead with the art project, and then build a lesson around it.

 Instead of starting with the lesson and then incorporating art, what if we flipped that?
 Let’s start with the art project, and then build a lesson around it.
 Reading, writing, math, and science—there are definitely ways to bring these into engaging, hands-on art projects.
 It helps to have a strong idea to start.
-If you’re looking for art-based lessons that incorporate SEL, history, social studies and more check out an all new curriculum called Art Class Curator™.
-You’ll find several options to choose from with Art Class Curator™, and they all include learning objects and outline all the supplies you’ll need.
-Many of these printable lessons have suggested ideas on how you can expand them to meet your classroom needs and learning targets.
+If you’re looking for art-based lessons that incorporate SEL, history, social studies and more, check out the free lessons on our Teacher Resource Center.
+Every lesson plan includes learning objectives and outlines all the supplies you’ll need.

 A big part of emphasizing art in the classroom is to just talk about it with your students on a regular basis.
 Show students that it’s important to recognize art, both how it shapes our worlds, and the art we create every day.
 For instance, if you do art projects in the classroom, display them proudly.
 Students will love showing off their work, and it sends a message to them that it matters what they make and create.
 Plus, it might inspire others in school.
 Outside of visual or physical art, you can also take time in the classroom to read student essays, poems, and other work.
 You might even consider having a student showcase every couple of months to highlight their best work.
 By talking about art regularly and treating it like it matters, students will definitely receive the message.

 Give students the option to show comprehension through art